VVoruganti/archived-blog/drafts/plain-text-accounting-2.md

 > Double entry, a fundamental concept underlying present-day bookkeeping and accounting, states that every financial transaction has equal and opposite effects in at least two different accounts.

-This makes sense I think is the kind of view I've been missing for a while.
+This makes sense and I think its the kind of view I've been missing for a while.
 I want to be able to see the context of my transactions and the impact on my overall assets.
 Atleast as one of my views.
 I like being able to see a transaction's effect on one account, but I also like the option of seeing the